-This information has been prepared by Perpetual Investment Management Limited ABN 18 000 866 535, AFSL 234426 and issued by Perpetual Trust Services Limited ABN 48 000 142 049, AFSL 236648, the issuer of the Perpetual Credit Income Trust (the Trust).
+This brochure has been prepared by Perpetual Investment Management Limited (PIML) ABN 18 000 866 535, AFSL 234426.
 It is general information only and is not intended to provide you with financial advice or take into account your objectives, financial situation or needs.
 You should consider, with a financial adviser, whether the information is suitable for your circumstances.
-To the extent permitted by law, no liability is accepted for any loss or damage as a result of any relation on this information.
-Past performance is not indicative of future performance.
-No company in the Perpetual Group (Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund, trust or the return of an investor's capital.
-Perpetual Trust Services Limited has issued a Product Disclosure Statement (PDS) for the Trust, which should be considered before deciding whether to acquire or hold units in the Trust.
-The PDS is available and can be obtained by calling 1300 778 468 (within Australia) or +61(2) 9299 9621 (from overseas) or visiting www.perpetualincome.com.au.
-2849_0319
+To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
+The product disclosure statement (PDS) for the perpetual Diversified Income Fund issued by PIML, should be considered before deciding whether to acquire or hold units in the fund.
+The PDS and Target Market Determination can be obtained by calling 1800 022 033 or visiting our website www.perpetual.com.au.
+No company in the Perpetual Group (Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund or the return of an investor's capital.
+3194_0921